discountry/react/content/docs/reference-react.md

 }
 ```

-It is documented in our [code splitting guide](https://reactjs.org/docs/code-splitting.html#reactlazy).
-Note that `lazy` components can be deep inside the `Suspense` tree — it doesn’t have to wrap every one of them.
+It is documented in our [code splitting guide](/docs/code-splitting.html#reactlazy).
+Note that `lazy` components can be deep inside the `Suspense` tree -- it doesn't have to wrap every one of them.
 The best practice is to place `<Suspense>` where you want to see a loading indicator, but to use `lazy()` wherever you want to do code splitting.

 While this is not supported today, in the future we plan to let `Suspense` handle more scenarios such as data fetching.
-You can read about this in [our roadmap](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html).
+You can read about this in [our roadmap](/blog/2018/11/27/react-16-roadmap.html).

-> Note:
+>Note:
 >
-> `React.lazy()` and `<React.Suspense>` are not yet supported by `ReactDOMServer`.
+>`React.lazy()` and `<React.Suspense>` are not yet supported by `ReactDOMServer`.
 This is a known limitation that will be resolved in the future.